Unity-Technologies/ClusterDisplay/README.md

   * All the nodes run the same interactive content in lockstep, but each one only renders a subsection of the total display surface.
 * The emitter is responsible for synchronizing the state for all repeater nodes.
   * The repeater nodes connect to the emitter node via a **wired** Local Area Network.
-  * The emitter node does not technically need to be connected to a display, unless you configure it to also take the role of a repeater node.
+  * The emitter node does not technically need to be connected to a display.

 ### Licensing